za-creature/node-luacheck/README.md

 Type: `String`

-Default: `undefined`
+Default: `luacheck` (or `luacheck.bat` on Windows)

-If set, it should be a directory that contains `luacheck` (or `luacheck.bat` on Windows).
+The path to the luacheck binary.
 Useful if for whatever reason you can't have it added to your `PATH`.

 ### Options passed directly to `luacheck`: